Moesif/moesifdjango/README.md

     'MASK_EVENT_MODEL': mask_event,
     'GET_METADATA': get_metadata,
 }
 ```

-## Update User
+The following examples demonstrate how to add and update customer information using the middleware.

 ### Update A Single User
-Create or update a user profile in Moesif.
+To create or update a [user](https://www.moesif.com/docs/getting-started/users/) profile in Moesif, use the `update_user()` method.
-The metadata field can be any customer demographic or other info you want to store.
-Only the `user_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
-For details, visit the [Python API Reference](https://www.moesif.com/docs/api?python#update-a-user).

 ```python
 middleware = MoesifMiddleware(None)